Michael Bennett (running back)

 Michael A. Bennett (born August 13, 1978) is an American former professional football player who was a running back in the National Football League (NFL).
-He was drafted by the Minnesota Vikings 27th overall in the 2001 NFL Draft.
-He played college football at Wisconsin.
+He played college football for the Wisconsin Badgers.
+He was selected by the Minnesota Vikings in the first round of the 2001 NFL draft with the 27th overall pick.
 A Pro Bowl selection with the Vikings in 2002, Bennett was also a member of the New Orleans Saints, Kansas City Chiefs, Tampa Bay Buccaneers, San Diego Chargers, and Oakland Raiders.

-Early years
+Early life

-Michael Bennett attended Milwaukee Trade and Technical High School.
-As a senior, Mike was ranked the top football player in the state, and was an All-State selection.
+Bennett attended Milwaukee Trade and Technical High School.
+As a senior, he was ranked the top football player in the state, and was an All-State selection.

 College career

-Michael Bennett attended the University of Wisconsin–Madison and was a standout in football and in track as a sprinter.
-Mike spent two years as a backup to Ron Dayne, but, as a junior, Mike rushed for 1,592 yards and scored ten touchdowns, despite missing two games due to injury.
+Bennett attended the University of Wisconsin–Madison and was a standout in football and in track as a sprinter.
+He spent two years as a backup to Ron Dayne, but, as a junior, Bennett rushed for 1,592 yards and scored ten touchdowns, despite missing two games due to injury.